bitflags/bitflags/spec.md

 You can't use `bitflags` to:

-- guarantee only bits corresponding to defined flags will ever be set.
+- guarantee only bits corresponding to defined flags will ever be set. `bitflags` is a light wrapper over an integer type, not a language feature pollyfill.

 ## Definitions